 - 6.1 The MD is responsible for the attainment of the Company's goals and vision for the future, in accordance with the strategies, policies, programs and performance requirements approved by the Board.
-The position reports directly to the Board. - 6.2 If there is no MD appointed at any given time, the Board will nominate another executive director to undertake the role/responsibilities assigned to the MD under this Board Charter. - 6.3 The MD's primary objective is to ensure the ongoing success of the Company through being responsible for all aspects of the management and development of the Company.
+The position reports directly to the Board. - 6.2 If there is no MD appointed at any given time, the Board will nominate another executive director or executive to undertake the role/responsibilities assigned to the MD under this Board Charter. - 6.3 The MD's primary objective is to ensure the ongoing success of the Company through being responsible for all aspects of the management and development of the Company.

 The MD is of critical importance to the Company in guiding the Company to develop new and imaginative ways of winning and conducting business.
-The MD must have the industry knowledge and credibility to fulfil the requirements of the role. - 6.4 The MD will, as and when the size, nature and scale of the Company's activities requires it, manage a team of executives responsible for all functions contributing to the success of the Company. - 6.5 The MD's specific responsibilities will include: - develop, in conjunction with the Board, the Company's vision, values, and goals; - (b) responsibility for the achievement of corporate goals and objectives; - (c) development of short, medium and long term corporate strategies and planning to achieve the Company's vision and overall business objectives; - (d) preparation of business plans and reports with the senior management; - (e) developing with the Board the definition of ongoing corporate strategy; - (f) implementing and monitoring strategy and reporting/presenting to the Board on current and future initiatives; - (g) advise the Board regarding the most effective organisational structure and oversee its implementation; - (h) assessment of business opportunities of potential benefit to the Company; - (i) responsibility for proposals for major capital expenditure to ensure their alignment with corporation strategy and justification on economic grounds;
+The MD must have the industry knowledge and credibility to fulfil the requirements of the role.

+- 6.4 The MD will, as and when the size, nature and scale of the Company's activities requires it, manage a team of executives responsible for all functions contributing to the success of the Company. - 6.5 The MD's specific responsibilities will include: - managing and administering the day-to-day operations of the Company and its businesses in accordance with the purpose, values, strategy, business plans and policies approved by the Board; - (b) developing, in conjunction with the Board, the Company's vision, values, and goals; - (c) responsibility for the achievement of corporate goals and objectives; - (d) developing short, medium and long term corporate strategies and planning to achieve the Company's vision and overall business objectives; - (e) preparing business plans and reports with the senior management team; - (f) developing, with the Board, the definition of ongoing corporate strategy; - (g) implementing and monitoring strategy and reporting/presenting to the Board on current and future initiatives; - (h) advising the Board regarding the most effective organisational structure and overseeing its implementation; - (i) assessing business opportunities of potential benefit to the Company; - (j) responsibility for proposals for major capital expenditure to ensure their alignment with corporation strategy and justification on economic grounds; - (k) sustaining competitive advantage through maximising available resources, encouraging staff commitment and strategically aligning the corporate culture with the organisation's goals and objectives; - (I) establishing and maintaining effective and positive relationships with Directors, shareholders, customers, suppliers and other government and business liaisons; - (m) undertaking the role of key Company spokesperson; - (n) recommending policies to the Board in relation to a range of organisational issues including delegations of authority, consultancies and performance incentives; - (o) ensuring statutory, legal and regulatory compliance and complying with corporate policies and standards;

-- sustain competitive advantage through maximising available resources, encouraging staff commitment and strategically aligning the corporate culture with the organisation's goals and objectives; - (k) establish and maintain effective and positive relationships with Board members, shareholders, customers, suppliers and other government and business liaisons; - (I) undertake the role of key Company spokesperson; - (m) recommend policies to the Board in relation to a range of organisational issues including delegations of authority, consultancies and performance incentives; - (n) ensure statutory, legal and regulatory compliance and comply with corporate policies and standards; - (o) ensure appropriate risk management practices and policies are in place; - (p) develop and motivate direct reports and their respective teams; - (q) select and appoint key staff as and when required (direct reports); and - (r) ensure there is an appropriate staff appraisal system in place in the Company.
+- (p) ensuring appropriate risk management practices and policies are in place; - (q) developing and motivating direct reports and their respective teams; - (r) selecting and appointing key staff as and when required (direct reports); and - (s) ensuring there is an appropriate staff appraisal system in place in the Company.